jamztang/testCocoaPodsLaunchTime/README.md

 tldr; Basically there's no affect on launch time when using CocoaPods or intergrate manually using Frameworks

+Gotcha: AppCenter 4.0.0 don't work on Mac Catalyst, .podspec was not specifying .xcframework

 No Pods at all:
 ```
 Total pre-main time: 134.65 milliseconds (100.0%)